Let’s talk social media.

-Do you cringe every time you look at your Facebook posts from seventh grade?
-The rest of the social media world does, too. #RealTalk
+Do you cringe every time you look at your Facebook posts from middle school?
+The rest of the world does, too.

-Now that you’re an adult, it’s time to have less of a #YOLO attitude about what you’re posting on social media.
+Now that you’re an adult, it’s time to have less of a #YOLO attitude about what you’re posting.

-Step one is to delete the posts you wouldn’t want your grandma to read.
+Delete the posts you wouldn’t want your parents to read.
+For.
+Real.

 Don’t forget the tagged posts from your friends!
 Guilty by association is absolutely a thing when employers are looking at your page.

 To be safe, turn all your previous posts to private and individually change those you want showcased to public.
 Be selective!
 Because employers will be.

 Look for things you didn’t think about before and practice getting in a habit of proofreading your social media before you post anything.
 A little effort will go a long way.

-Also remember, all members of the OSU family are encouraged to follow these digital citizenship tips when interacting with others online.
+Also, remember all members of the OSU family are encouraged to follow these digital citizenship tips when online.